qutip/qutip-tutorials/tutorials-v5/visualization/animation-demo.md

 ## Other animations
-QuTiP has `qutip.Qobj` to store quantum states, but it also uses `np.array` to have them.
+QuTiP has `qutip.Qobj` to store quantum states, but it also uses `np.array` to store data for some other functions.
 For example, `qutip.spin_q_function` returns a matrix of values representing the spin Husimi Q function at the values specified by $\theta$ and $\phi$.
 Some animation functions are useful to visualize them.
 Here is one simple animation.

 ```python